 Customer Health Score

-Health scores vary by industry and how you calculate them for your company will depend on the customer behavior metrics that you find most valuable.
+Customer health scores vary by industry and how you calculate them for your company will depend on the customer behavior metrics that you find most valuable.

 Since you can mix and match to your preference, creating a health score is typically a manual process.
-If you're not sure where to start, let's review the steps you can take to start measuring customer health.
+We'll review this in more detail later on.

 How to Calculate Customer Health Score

-1. Define Customer Health.
+1. Define customer health.

-You need to determine what your score will represent and how this metric will fit in your greater customer success strategy.
+You need to determine what your score will represent and how this metric will fit in with your greater customer success strategy.
 Once you have an understanding of how you'll use this score, you'll have a better idea of what type of behavior metrics you should be monitoring to accurately measure customer health.

-3. Create a Scoring System.
+3. Create a scoring system.

 The next step is to create a scoring system.
 For example, if a customer returns to your website five times in a week, that should add points to their overall score.
 If a customer submits negative feedback, that would reduce points from their score.